wix-incubator/namoey/README.md

 // Start the madness
 const runner = test.createRunner();
 runner.run('webapp:app').then(() => { ... }).catch((err) => { ... });

+// If you care about logging, you can tag a runner
+// by simply providing a tag string.
+The following example
+// will print something like this for each log made
+// by a shell script:
+// `----->[NAMOEY:'second run']`
+runner.run('webapp:app', 'second run');
 ```

 ### Notes: